 A Tenant’s Right to Withhold Rent in Florida is not always straightforward.
-They must be careful when deciding not to pay rent.
-While it may appear that they are within their rights, they need to follow the requirements in Florida Statute.
+They must be careful when deciding not to pay.
+While it may appear that they are within their rights, they need to follow the law.
 Failure to comply can lead to eviction.
 Therefore, if you believe that you have the right to withhold rent, contact the Law Office of Brian P. Kowal, PA.

 When can a Tenant Withhold Rent?